Atrial fibrillation quiz

 Your doctor will want to reduce your risk of stroke with blood thinners.
 They may try to get the electrical rhythm back to normal.
 Or decide to leave the heart in atrial fibrillation/flutter but control the heart rate.

-They will also address any other condition you may have (like lung disease or an infection) that increases your risk for developing AFib.
+They will also address any other condition you may have (like lung disease or an infection) that increases your risk of developing AFib.

 Medication